eccelerators/SimStm/README.rst

  file readable afile rvar

-Test if a file is readable.
+The ``file readable`` instruction tests if a file is readable.
 The result is for STATUSOK 0, STATUSERROR 1, STATUSNAMEERROR 2, STATUSMODEERROR 3 and may, in case of error, depend on the operating system.